madrakas/akmeninis.lt/README.md

 <br>

 ## 🌟 About
-Single page, responsive design portfolio webpage, with convenient content administration.
-It's based on Laravel and React.
+Single page, responsive design portfolio webpage, with convenient content administration based on Laravel and React.

-_Project is in works.
+_Project is under development.
 You can follow my progress in [project site]()_

 ## 🎯 Project features/goals